kefeletswe/kefeletswe/README.md

 FORM
 The user can be able to register or log in if they already have an account with the school.
-This also has a remeber password but unfortunatley it does not work and also the  form button hovers on the words register and login and chages the form contents dependeing on the button clicked.
+This also has a remeber password click button but unfortunatley it does not work.
+The  form button hovers on the words register and login ahave a smooth transition.

 The user can also find the schools social media links, contact number and location icons.